Science

 How may assistance be used?

-Assistance is for basic and applied research, Technology, Citizen Science, etc. in the area(s) of Astrophysics, Earth Science, Heliophysics, and Planetary Science.
-SMD may establish more use in a particular funding announcement or notice of funding opportunity (NOFO).
-SMD funds (Treasury Account Symbol = 80 0120) will be used to fund NASA Federal Financial Assistance awards.
-Review funding opportunity for specific eligibility requirements
+Assistance is for basic and applied research, Technology, Citizen Science, etc. in the area(s) of Astrophysics, Biological Sciences Earth Science, Heliophysics, Physical Sciences, and Planetary Science.
+SMD may establish additional uses in a particular notice of funding opportunity (NOFO).

 What are the requirements after being awarded this opportunity?